Mom's Day Out

 Food and Nutrition

+We provide lunch and snacks for the children.
+This means you don’t need to pack a lunch box!
 How we eat plays a huge role in our moods, energy levels and overall health.
 Integrative nutrition and self care are important aspects of our curriculum, so it comes naturally that we want to provide nourishing meals during the program as part of the overall learning experience.

-We provide lunch and snacks for the children.
-Lunch will usually consist of a warm soup in winter, or sandwiches in summertime, olives and hard boiled eggs, crackers, biscuits or muffins, and fresh fruit and vegetables.
-Snacks are generally fresh fruit and vegetables, a protein and something baked (or other carbohydrate like pretzels).
+Our menu prioritizes nutrient dense, pasture raised, organic and local foods.
+Lunch will usually consist of a warm soup, casseroles, tacos and spaghetti in colder months, or sandwiches, cold cuts and pasta salads in summertime, plus steamed vegetables, olives, homemade sourdough, crackers, and fresh fruit.
+Snacks are generally fresh fruit and vegetables, a protein (sausage, hard boiled eggs, salami, etc.) and something baked (or other carbohydrate like sorghum pretzels).

 When we purchase snacks instead of making them homemade, we buy organic, paleo and/or gluten free brands.
-We value whole foods without refined sugars, flours and oils.
-If you have other special food requirements or allergies please let us know and we will aim to accommodate you.
-This means you don’t need to pack a lunch box!
+We also try to incorporate raw, fermented foods like kefir, kombucha and sauerkraut whenever we can.
+We value whole foods with minimal refined sugars, flours and oils.

 Rates

-• Part Time: 3 days/week is $2025
+• 3 days/week is $6660

-• Part Time: 2 days/week is $1350
+• 2 days/week is $4440

 Clothing and Gear